All Episodes

 It's a simple question, Senator Hagel.

-Hey, you're right, you're nothing like that for anybody else.
+Nothing like that to anybody else.

-And it I'm telling you, goes back.
+And I'm telling you, it goes back.

 He's running for president, remember, against Bush.

-It's the Republican primaries, and they ask him about uh who he might ask to be his Secretary of Defense.
+It's the Republican primaries, and they ask him about who he might ask to be his Secretary of Defense.

-As far as Secretary of Defense is concerned, there's a lot of people that that could do that.
+As far as Secretary of Defense is concerned, there's a lot of people that could do that.

-Thirteen years ago, Chuck Hagel could have done the job, but today Chuck Hagel can't do the job.
+13 years ago, Chuck Hagel could have done the job, but today Chuck Hagel can't do the job.

-Well, there may be more to it than this, but Hegel endorsed Obama in uh in 2008.
+And it's all because I'm telling you, well, there may be more to it than this, but Hegel endorsed Obama in 2008.

-And just like Hegel could have gone after or McCain could have gone after Hillary and Kerry on the surge.
+And just like Hegel could have gone after, or McCain could have gone after Hillary and Kerry on the surge, they could go after Obama on the Iranians endorsing him as well.

 It's not worth it.

-Obama's gonna be Secretary of Defense.
+Obama's going to be Secretary of Defense.

-Hegel's just the placeholder.
+Hegel's just the, as I say, the placeholder.

 Back after this.